atitsbest/resume/README.md

 # Stephan Meißner

 I have been around for some time engineering and shipping software, successfully working with may customers of different domains.
-Programming is what I love and forming a team for the task at hand, not only managing bits but also humans (as big problems are mostly not technical).
+Programming is what I love and forming a team for the task at hand, not only managing bits but also humans.

 # Experience

 ## DCCS IT Business Solutions 2013 - …

-_Development Manager (project work)_
+_Engineering Lead (project work)_

 - Pioneered/Contributed to Open Source Software on GitHub (https://github.com/DCCS-IT-Business-Solutions) resulting in reduced costs and motivated software engineers.